 Sit on a motorcycle and check the following:

-- Check that your sleeves are long enough to wear under the gauntlet of your gloves.
+- For a jacket, check that your sleeves are long enough to wear under the gauntlet of your gloves.

-- Check your elbow and shoulder armor and make sure that they’re sitting snugly against you, without the ability to move freely.
+- Check your armor (elbow, shoulder, knee) and make sure that they’re sitting snugly against you, without the ability to move freely.

 - Ask someone nearby to see if they can move the armor while you’re in riding position.
 If they can move it around, then you need to cinch something or it’s simply too big.